Federal Reserve Bank of Atlanta: Responsibilities and functions

 The Atlanta Fed's footprint covers the southeastern U.S., including the states of Alabama, Florida, and Georgia, 74 counties in the eastern two-thirds of Tennessee, 38 parishes of southern Louisiana, and 43 counties of southern Mississippi as part of the Federal Reserve System.

 The Atlanta Fed, along with the other 11 regional district banks, has three primary functions: assisting with monetary policy, operation of nationwide payment system, and administering bank supervision and regulation.
 Its job is to decide the interest rates, and the president meets with other bank presidents and board members.
 The bank's board of directors makes recommendations on the levels of discount rates.

 Secondarily, the Atlanta Fed is a source of research and expertise for public and private decision makers within the district.
-Researchers within the Atlanta Fed have innovated new tools to gauge the health of the macro U.S. economy, the two most notable are GDPNow Wage Growth Tracker.
-The Atlanta Fed's GDPNow, which is a "nowcasting" model for gross domestic product (GDP) growth that synthesizes the related GDP subcomponents with monthly source data prior to the formal GDP release by the Bureau of Economic Analysis, is widely followed by financial markets.

-The Wage Growth Tracker is a measure of the nominal wage growth of individuals, using microdata from the Current Population Survey (CPS) from the Bureau of Labor Statistics.
+Researchers within the Atlanta Fed have innovated new tools to gauge the health of the macro U.S. economy, the two most notable are GDPNow and the Wage Growth Tracker.
+The Atlanta Fed's GDPNow is a "nowcasting" model for gross domestic product (GDP) growth that synthesizes the related GDP subcomponents with monthly source data prior to the formal GDP release by the Bureau of Economic Analysis, and is widely followed by financial markets.
+The Wage Growth Tracker is a measure of the nominal wage growth of individuals, using microdata from the Current Population Survey from the Bureau of Labor Statistics.